 “Are you gonna wait till the aliens land on Arach?
 You think there’s all the time in the Exoverse?
 Your world needs you, boy!”

-“He's scared, but of his boss's displeasure.”
+“He’s scared, but of his boss’s displeasure.”
 Chae whispered.
-“He'd probably thought you'd be easy to bundle up in a uniform and send to the boss.
-You're apparently a high priority.”
+“He probably thought you’d be easy to bundle up in a uniform and send to the boss.
+You’re apparently a high priority.”

 The colonel got up and paced a few short steps and abruptly spun on Kenst.
 “Think about it, then.
 Take the rest of the day, if you like.”